Legitcode/ReactJSNews/posts/2016-01-28-react-and-ag-grid.md

     ...
 ~~~

-Refer to [Events documentation](https://www.ag-grid.com/javascript-grid-events/index.php) for all the events.
+Refer to [events documentation](https://www.ag-grid.com/javascript-grid-events/index.php) for all the events.

 ### API